-AEMO has the power to issue direction as a last resort measure, or to contract for the provision of reserves to maintain power system security and reliability.32 While there is no distinction between the types of directions, there are different impacts on market pricing.
+AEMO has the power to issue direction as a last resort measure, or to contract for the provision of reserves to maintain power system security and reliability.
+While there is no distinction between the types of directions, there are different impacts on market pricing.
 For the purpose of this report, the Panel make the following distinction:

-- Reliability directions are those that affect a whole region and therefore require intervention or 'what-if' pricing (i.e. spot prices are determined as if the direction had not occurred). - Directions for local security issues, which do not affect pricing are covered under the topic of Security (Section 2.13 of this report).
+• Reliability directions are those that affect a whole region and therefore require intervention or 'what-if' pricing (i.e. spot prices are determined as if the direction had not occurred).